Vinícius Júnior: Style of play

 Shortly after his arrival at Real Madrid in July 2018, ESPN journalist Dermot Corrigan described Vinícius as a "zippy left winger or second striker".
 A versatile player, although he is usually deployed on the left flank, he is capable of playing anywhere along the front line, and has also been used on the right or in the centre.
 Possessing explosive acceleration, and excellent pace, agility, balance, technique, flair, dribbling skills, and close control at speed, as well as significant power, physical strength, and trickery on the ball, despite his slender build, he is known for his movement, energy, ability to run at defences, change direction quickly, and beat opponents in one on one situations while in possession of the ball.

 Regarded as a promising young player, he is considered to be a dynamic, intelligent, hard-working, and nimble winger, with a low centre of gravity, as well as impressive passing and awareness.
-Moreover, he is known in for his eye for the final ball, and ability to provide assists to teammates, which make him an effective playmaker.
+Moreover, he is known for his eye for the final ball and ability to provide assists to teammates, which makes him an effective playmaker.
 Although he is also capable of scoring goals himself, his shooting and goalscoring were initially cited by pundits as areas in need of improvement, as his lack of end product was often a source of criticism in the media in his first few seasons at Real Madrid.
 In June 2017, Vinícius appeared at 39th place on The Telegraph's list of the best under-21 players in the world.
 He was the only player playing in South America at the time to appear on the list.
 In November 2018, former Argentina international frontman José Luis Calderón credited Vinícius' "general enthusiasm, his ability to make things happen, the joy and good vibrations he transmits, his speed, the fact he's different and the fact he's daring.
 To sum up, he has a spark that could be used by a team that has been plain in recent matches".
 In his youth with Flamengo, he was criticised, however, by several football figures, fans, and the press for "doing too many tricks", and for "[t]oo much individualism, not enough teamwork".